AqwamCreates/DataPredict/docs/HighValueProjectTutorials/GameDesignMeetsMachineLearning.md

   * Per Frame (Physics/Render) -> Model must be fast.
 Ideally use single datapoints or online models here.

   * Per Interval -> Model calculation time must not exceed the interval.
 Ideally use mini-batch data here.

+## Intepreting Local And Global Optima In Game Design

+* Local Optima -> The best solution for anything related to the current game session.

+* Global Optima -> The best solution for all game sessions.